dotnet/orleans/Getting-Started-With-Orleans/Observers.md

 It then calls a static method on the observer factory, `CreateObjectReference()`, to turn the C# object into a grain reference, which can then be passed to the subscription method on the notifying grain.

 This model can also be used by other grains to receive asynchronous notifications.
-Unlike in the client subscription case, the subscribing grain simply implements the observer interface as a facet, and passes in a reference to itself (e.g. `MyGrainFactory.Cast(this)`).
+Unlike in the client subscription case, the subscribing grain simply implements the observer interface as a facet, and passes in a reference to itself (e.g. `this.AsReference<IMyGrainObserverInterface>`).

 ##Next